AhmedSaid3617/xml-parser-cpp/docs/docs.md

 ### Return Value:
 - **`int`**:
   - The return value of the program is typically `0`, indicating successful execution.
 If errors occur during the processing of the XML file or social network operations, appropriate messages are displayed to the user.

 ---

-### Edge Cases:
-1. **Invalid Command-Line Arguments**:
-   - If the arguments are invalid or missing, the program prints usage instructions and exits.

-2. **Empty XML File**:
-   - If the XML file cannot be read or is empty, the program prints an error message and exits.

-3. **Unsupported Operations**:
-   - If an unsupported operation is passed, the program prints an error message.

-4. **Social Network Operation Errors**:
-   - If there are invalid user IDs or no matching results for searches or suggestions, the program prints an appropriate error message.

----